-Mainly, you won’t feel pain at your orthodontic appointments.
+You won’t feel pain at your orthodontic appointments.
 After we adjust your braces, your mouth may feel a little sore – usually just for the next 4 or 5 days.
 The orthodontic treatment and care we provide help to reduce any pain to a minimum.

 To learn more about ways our friendly Phoenix area orthodontists can help give you the smile you’ve been dreaming of, give our office a call at 480.361.4600 to set up an appointment, request an appointment online, or simply reach out via our online contact form.
-At Premier Orthodontics, we offer a variety of braces and orthodontic treatment options for straight teeth in our Chandler, Maricopa, Casa Grande and Phoenix, Arizona (AZ) orthodontic offices.
+At Premier Orthodontics, we offer a variety of braces and orthodontic treatment options for straight teeth in our Chandler, Maricopa, Casa Grande, and Phoenix, Arizona (AZ) orthodontic offices.